 Located adjacent to Country Fair, The Village is home to Dollywood Express and the Village Carousel.
 If your child can manage independently, you don’t have to ride with them.
 If they need a little help, you can stand on the carousel platform next to your child and assist them.

-Finally, the Dollywood Express is the perfect way to end your day and give your feet a little rest.
+The Dollywood Express is the perfect way to end your Dollywood day and give your feet a little rest.
 It circles the park and ends right where it started.
 Too bad it can’t drop you back off at the front of the park when you’re ready to go home!